CNMAT/CNMAT-odot/experimental/max2pd/README.md

 * comments
 * patch cords

-> will likely fail miserably if you try to feed it a gui object of sorts, since json used for max patches does not standardize its objects and even if it did they probably do not exist in puredata
+**will likely fail miserably if you try to feed it a gui object of sorts, since json used for max patches does not standardize its objects and even if it did they probably do not exist in puredata**

-Does not (and most likely will not):
+### DOES NOT (and most likely will not):

 * translate between maxisms and pdisms
 * deal with graphical objects except for ones found in pd-vanilla
 * draw segmented patch cords and stuff

->>ilya y. rostovtsev / 20140621
+> ilya y. rostovtsev / 20140621